 Together with the stunning coral reefs, the waters here host an abundance of marine life from loggerhead turtles to seahorses & eagle rays.

 However, with this world-class reputation, Cozumel diving comes at a price.
+If you haven’t dived in awhile, remember to read up on your scuba diving refresher tips.

 A two-tank dive will set you back around US$90, without equipment – expect to pay an extra US$20-25 for a wetsuit, mask, fins, regulator & BCD.